-All derivatives are classified as fair value through profit or loss.
-They are initially recognised at fair value when the DMA enters into contractual arrangements with counterparties and are subsequently re-measured at fair value.
-All changes in the fair values of derivatives are recognised in the income statement as they arise.
+All derivatives are classified as held at fair value through profit or loss.
+They are initially measured at fair value when the DMA enters into contractual arrangements with counterparties and are subsequently re-measured at fair value.
+All changes in the fair values of derivatives are recognised in the statement of comprehensive income as they arise.
 These changes are reported as other gains and losses except where derivatives are managed in conjunction with euro denominated sale and repurchase agreements, in which case the changes are reported in interest income within reverse sale and repurchase agreements.